- Alternative dispute resolution

 Randal Heeb has 30 years of experience providing economic analysis in both the private and public sectors.
 His expertise includes analysis of liability, damages, and other remedies in antitrust and intellectual property disputes.
 Dr. Heeb has written, consulted, and testified on a range of issues related to the application of economic and econometric analyses in a variety of industries, including software, computer hardware, telecommunications, commodities and financial markets, pharmaceuticals, electricity, natural gas, and gaming.

-In 2013, Dr. Heeb was recognized by The International Who’s Who of Competition Economists as one of the world’s leading competition economists.
+In 2013 and 2014, Dr. Heeb was recognized by The International Who’s Who of Competition Economists as one of the world’s leading competition economists.
 Dr. Heeb has previously held various academic posts in the United States and Europe and was most recently a Senior Faculty Fellow at the Yale School of Management.
 He has served private sector clients and public authorities operating in both regulated and unregulated markets, and he has taught antitrust compliance to executives in North America, Europe, and Asia.